 This reminds me of a book, Ready, Fire, Aim: Zero to 100 Million in No Time Flat, by Michael Masterson.

 Note the sequence in the title.
 It’s not Ready, Aim, Fire.
 It’s Ready, Fire, Aim.
 Doing is more important.
-The planning and improvements can come from the lessons learned by doing.
+The planning and improvements come from the lessons learned by doing.

 Fear of Failure

 College is a place to explore your interests.
-Your dumbass 17 or 18-year-old self does not know what you want to be when you grow up, and worse, they can’t know till they get out there and try a few things.
+Your dumbass 17 or 18-year-old self does not know what you want to be when you grow up, and worse, they can’t know till they get out and try a few things.
 There we are right back at Ready, Fire, Aim.
 Pull the trigger – try something.
 If it doesn’t work, it’s not the end of the world.

 If you couldn’t decide what major course of study to mark on the application, and never applied – you wouldn’t get anywhere.
 We all know that, but when we translate that idea to the larger world we seem to forget.

-This linear thinking is ridiculous.
 Successful people know that their big idea is found on the other side of many failures.
 Failures provide an opportunity to learn – so don’t get stuck being afraid of failure.

 Many of life’s failures are people who did not realize how close they were to success when they gave up.”